 Step 2.
 Move Your After-Tax Contributions into a Roth account of some sort.
 Any sort.

 This move-to-Roth is where the real benefits begin.
-You can move this after-tax money into a Roth account in two ways:

-- Roll your 401(k) into an IRA when you leave the company, your company terminates or replaces your 401(k) plan, or if your 401(k) allows “in-service withdrawals.”
+If your company’s 401(k) doesn’t allow this intra-401(k), automatic conversion, the other way is to roll your 401(k) into an IRA when you leave the company, your company terminates or replaces your 401(k) plan, or if your 401(k) allows “in-service withdrawals.”

 Pay attention to how each of these kinds of money gets treated in the IRA rollover: